BrandonWherry/CounterfactualSearch/trained_models/README.md

-All trained models go in this directory
+All trained models go in this directory, create a new directory for each type of model.